 With a large open grassy space and glistening views across Iron Cove, Bridgewater Park is a great spot to let your dog run and socialise.
 The area between the bay and the sporting ground is off leash at all times.
 Dogs are allowed to exercise in the sporting ground area too, except when it’s being used for training, organised games or events.
 Dogs are not permitted within 10 metres of the children’s play area.
 A waste bag dispenser and dog drinking fountain are available.

-Milo at Bridgewater Park.
+Bridgewater Park.
 Photographs © Ginny Grant

 Balmain Road/Glover Street